ageapps/polymer-style-guide/README.md

 # POLYMER STYLE GUIDE

-This is a compilation of rules and style guides that i used while developing Polymer components.
+This is a compilation of rules and style guides to use when developing Polymer components.

 ## Table of Contents